develephant/coronium-core-docs/docs-src/docs/screencasts.md

     An "application scope" must now be provided to the initialization method and is not reflected in this screencast.
 Please see the __[Application Scopes](#application-scopes)__ screencast.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PoxkpVwhmPE?rel=0" frameborder="0" allowfullscreen></iframe>

-## Webmin Setup

-<iframe width="560" height="315" src="https://www.youtube.com/embed/tLIHOw371TY" frameborder="0" allowfullscreen></iframe>

-## Collecting Metrics

-!!! warning "Application Scope"
-    An "application scope" must now be provided to the initialization method and is not reflected in this screencast.
-Please see the __[Application Scopes](#application-scopes)__ screencast.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/MudX-1JJHZ0" frameborder="0" allowfullscreen></iframe>

-## Creating Users

-!!! warning "Application Scope"
-    An "application scope" must now be provided to the initialization method and is not reflected in this screencast.
-Please see the __[Application Scopes](#application-scopes)__ screencast.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/YiCYjCuqh8E" frameborder="0" allowfullscreen></iframe>

-## Updating Users

-!!! warning "Application Scope"
-    An "application scope" must now be provided to the initialization method and is not reflected in this screencast.
-Please see the __[Application Scopes](#application-scopes)__ screencast.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/6KuPSx1sAvU" frameborder="0" allowfullscreen></iframe>

-## Confirming Users

-!!! warning "Application Scope"
-    An "application scope" must now be provided to the initialization method and is not reflected in this screencast.
-Please see the __[Application Scopes](#application-scopes)__ screencast.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/lPaGC6XCNRs" frameborder="0" allowfullscreen></iframe>

 ## Application Scopes